Stadium Guides

-Factory-sealed plastic bottles are allowed to be brought into the ballpark.
-No glass bottles, cans or alcoholic beverages of any kind may be brought in
+Factory-sealed plastic bottles (water and other beverages) are allowed.
+No glass bottles, cans, alcoholic beverages, thermoses, or hard-sided coolers of any kind may be brought into Wrigley Field.

 A personal amount of food (in a small, disposable bag) can be brought into the ballpark.